Deployment and Maintenance / Upload Self-Observation Data

 4. Uploaded Data Description

-Self-Monitor may be adjusted at any time
+Self-observation data may be adjusted at any time.

 Add service filter to improve query efficiency